Quarlep/Cosmology-/README.md

 GUI based cosmology evolution calculator (similar to [ICosmos](http://www.icosmos.co.uk/index.html)).

-> It's tested for GNU/Linux, however it should also work in Windows and Mac.
+> It's tested for GNU/Linux, however it should also work in macOS.
 If you ever encounter with a problem, feel free to create an issue.

 ## Installation